upbound/docs/content/all-spaces/spaces/secrets-management.md

 This feature is in preview.
 {{< /hint >}}

 Upbound's _Shared Secrets_ is a built-in secrets management feature.
 Shared Secrets lets you store sensitive data such as passwords and certificates used by managed control planes as secrets in an external secret store.
-This page explains how you can use Shared Secrets to access the secrets stored in your external secret store and synchronize them into managed control planes.
+This guide explains how you can use Shared Secrets to access secrets stored in your external store and project them into managed control planes.

-The Shared Secrets feature is derived from the open source [External Secrets Operator (ESO)](https://external-secrets.io).
+The Shared Secrets feature derives from the open source [External Secrets Operator (ESO)](https://external-secrets.io).
 Upbound offers:

 1. `SharedSecretStore` and `SharedExternalSecret` APIs to manage syncing external secrets into groups of managed control planes.
 2. Each managed control planes has built-in support for External Secrets Operator (ESO) APIs.